-Warning Meaning of the warning Location on the device Warning against the incorrect use of the lifting eyelet/eyebolt or swivel hoist on SAMSON actuators.
+Warning symbols Meaning of the warning Location on the device Warning against the incorrect use of the lifting eyelet/eyebolt or swivel hoist on SAMSON actuators.
 Only attach load-bearing slings to them to vertically lift the actuator on its own (without the valve).
-The lifting eyelet/eyebolt and the swivel hoist must not be used to vertically lift the entire control valve assembly.
+Do not use the lifting eyelet/eyebolt and the swivel hoist to vertically lift the entire control valve assembly.
 Warning to indicate that the springs in the actuator are preloaded.
 Actuators with preloaded springs are under tension.
-Incorrect opening of the actuator can lead to personal injury through the sudden and uncontrolled projection of parts.
+Incorrect opening of the actuator can lead to personal injury due to the sudden and uncontrolled projection of parts.
 Before starting any work on the actuator, relieve the compression from the preloaded springs.
-See 'Relieving the spring compression in the actuator' in the 'Removal' section.
+See section 'Relieving the spring compression in the actuator' in the 'Removal' chapter.